 While this lovely landscape is nothing new, it is certainly getting renewed attention thanks to its abundant programming.
-Explore 50 acres of lush gardens and don't miss the 11,000-square-foot glass-domed conservatory.
-Located in the Asian Valley, Robins teahouse is a great spot for lunch.
+One of our favorite things to do in Richmond is explore 50 acres of lush gardens and the 11,000-square-foot glass-domed conservatory.
+Located in the Asian Valley, Robins tea house is a great spot for lunch.

 Opened in 1898 as the first museum in Richmond, The Valentine houses an incredible selection of decorative arts, costumes, textiles, and architecture.
 Be sure to visit the Wickham-Valentine House as well.
 Built in 1812 as a private residence and later the home of the Valentine Museum, it is one of the finest examples of architecture from the Federal period.

-Just opened in the summer of 2018, this stunning, modern fine dining (which used to be a much loved pop-up restaurant) spot is offering both à la carte and tasting menus based on what is fresh from the local farms.
+One of the best places to eat in Richmond, Longoven is a stunning, modern fine dining spot (that used to be a much loved pop-up restaurant).
+They offer both à la carte and tasting menus based on what is fresh from the local farms.
 The food is as artistic as the interiors (care of Fultz & Singh architects), so expect lots of camera phones to be out at mealtime.

 Far from the typical Southern cuisine vibe, this calm, minimal space embraces all things Alpine from saucisson and soppressata to heavenly fondue.
-No wonder their chef, Brittany Anderson was a semi-finalist for the James Beard award for best chef Mid-Atlantic.
+No wonder their chef, Brittany Anderson was a James Beard Award semi-finalist.

 This is the place when you want a more casual dinner with a great beer selection.
-Locally known as ‘PBR’, this hot spot just opened in June of 2018.
+Locally known as “PBR,” this hot spot just opened in June of 2018.
 They have an expansive patio, and the pizza has a cult following.
-One of our faves is the Fatty Smokes (Carolina BBQ Sauce with smoked brisket, Fresno Peppers, Pickled Onions, Colby Jack, Cilantro).
+One of our faves is the Fatty Smokes (Carolina BBQ sauce with smoked brisket, fresno peppers, pickled onions, colby jack, and cilantro).
 As for the cocktail list, The Belle Ringer Margarita made with Richmond’s own Belle Isle Honey Habanero moonshine is a favorite.

 This hip little ice cream shop is best known for their marshmallow fluff and wide selection of homemade flavors.
 Almost all ingredients are made in-house, like their waffle cones and the cookies in their cookies & cream.
 Added bonus: Lots of options for vegans!

-Richmond hopped on the craft beer train in 2011 and has become a mecca for aficionados with over 30 breweries to explore.
+Richmond hopped on the craft beer train in 2011 and has become a mecca for aficionados with more than 30 breweries to explore.
 Hardywood, which is well known for their Gingerbread Stout, opened a new destination brewery where guests can tuck into their taproom and try a variety of beers.
-They don't have a restaurant but food trucks are often on site.
+They don't have a restaurant but food trucks are often on-site.

-Opening in early 2018, The Jasper is the brainchild of two of Richmond’s most talented bartenders, Mattias Hägglund and Thomas “T” Leggett.
-The 20s vibe is felt from the logo to the interiors and cocktails.
+The Jasper is the brainchild of two of Richmond’s most talented bartenders, Mattias Hägglund and Thomas “T” Leggett.
+The ‘20s vibe is felt from the logo to the interiors and cocktails.
 A favorite on the menu is the Quoit Club Punch, the official drink of Richmond’s most popular 19th-century social club.

-This Beaux Arts beauty was built by famed New York architects, Carrere and Hastings in 1895 and is just coming out of a four-year renovation.
-The hotel boasts a dazzling history from hosting the likes of Scott and Zelda Fitzgerald and Ray Charles to alligators in their palm court fountain.
-Today the newly remodeled rooms, complete with marble bathrooms, are the ideal place to rest one's head after a long day of exploring around town.
-Afternoon tea in the Palm Court is an old-school treat so book early.
+This beaux-arts beauty was built by famed New York architects, Carrere and Hastings in 1895 and underwent a four-year renovation completed in 2018.
+The Jefferson, an American Express Fine Hotels & Resorts property, boasts a dazzling history from hosting the likes of Scott and Zelda Fitzgerald and Ray Charles to alligators in their palm court fountain.
+Today the remodeled rooms, complete with marble bathrooms, are the ideal place to rest one's head after a long day of exploring around town.
+Afternoon tea in the Palm Court is an old-school treat, so book early.